hmutpw/hmutpw.github.io/index.md

 ### Summary:

-Puwen Tan is a highly-motivated bioinformatician with strong interest in uncovering novel mechanisms of disease.
-Proficient in a variety of skills including but not limited to single-cell RNA-seq analysis, data visualization and R package development.
+Puwen Tan is a highly-motivated bioinformatician with strong interest in developing methods to uncover the cell identity from multi-omics data.
+He is proficient in a variety of skills including single-cell RNA-seq analysis, data visualization and R package development.
+For the past 5 years, he focused on exploring the mechanism of hematopoietic stem cell differentiation (2017 Nat Commun, 2018 Autophagy, 2021 Cell Stem Cell, and 2022 Sci Adv), and exploring the transcript specifity at subcellular level (2017, 2018 Nucleic Acids Res).

 ### Education: